Max Property Group Market Capitalization Achieves $2.93 Million (MPG)

-Max Property Group (CURRENCY:MPG) traded flat against the US dollar during the 1-day period ending at 22:00 PM E.T. on March 10th.
-Max Property Group has a market capitalization of $2.93 million and approximately $1,377.00 worth of Max Property Group was traded on exchanges in the last day.
-In the last seven days, Max Property Group has traded flat against the US dollar.
-One Max Property Group coin can currently be bought for $0.0109 or 0.00000023 BTC on major cryptocurrency exchanges.
+Max Property Group (CURRENCY:MPG) traded flat against the dollar during the one day period ending at 23:00 PM Eastern on March 11th.
+Max Property Group has a total market cap of $2.93 million and approximately $1,377.00 worth of Max Property Group was traded on exchanges in the last day.
+During the last week, Max Property Group has traded flat against the dollar.
+One Max Property Group coin can currently be bought for about $0.0109 or 0.00000023 BTC on major exchanges.

 - CoinUs (CNUS) traded flat against the dollar and now trades at $0.0029 or 0.00000005 BTC.